At Tilbury Port last week the Chancellor of the Exchequer claimed that he was making "a commitment to fight for full employment in Britain".

 The reality is that the UK economy is a long way from full employment, with an unemployment rate of 7.2 per cent and 2.3 million unemployed and with over 800,000 who have been continuously unemployed for at least a year.
 Mr Osborne actually didn't define what he meant by "full employment" but it is generally understood by economists to be somewhat above zero, because in a dynamic economy workers will always be changing jobs as firms that make goods that are no longer in demand close to be replaced by firms making goods people do want.
-Firms die and firms are born all the time.
-Buying and selling binary options uk definitely is an accurate way for earning money only!
+Firms die and firms are born all the time. buy essay

 The general assumption is that full-employment occurs when the unemployment rate is less than 5 per cent.
 Once the economy starts to approach full employment wages start to rise.
 This is because there is no longer a pool of available labour to draw from.
 Workers have to be attracted from competitors via higher wages.
 There is absolutely no sign of a rise in nominal wage growth, so the UK economy remains a long way from full employment.

 To get the UK economy to full employment, that is to get down to 5 per cent unemployment, would require a reduction of around a third in the number of unemployed, or approximately three quarters of a million so that unemployment falls to below 1.5 million.
 Over the last year employment rose by 600,000 and unemployment fell by 260,000, so to get to full employment would likely require 1.75 million additional jobs, which is a tall order, and won't happen by election day.
 The reason that this number is so large is that people who are out of the labour force, including young new entrants, take the majority of the jobs.
 The UK is miles from full employment.